This startup is ditching plastic waste by bringing the refills to you

 Saving consumers money, Bauer says, is a critical piece of getting adoption for a refill system.
 “We appreciate that people are looking into our system for environmental reasons,” he says.
 “But we do realize that we must have a significant cost savings to attract a lot of people into our systems, and we want to appeal to a wide cross-section of the market.”
 Convenience is also key, he says, and the company is using its mobile vending machine to meet consumers where it’s easiest to buy (including home delivery for refills).

 When the new RFID system expands to retail stores, brands can also save money by shipping something like detergent in bulk containers rather than thousands of smaller packages, and a refill system also takes up less shelf space.
-The startup will soon launch a pilot with Nestle selling pet food in a Latin American retail chain.
+The startup will soon launch a pilot with Nestlé selling pet food in a Latin-American retail chain.
 (The larger packages used in the refill systems are themselves refillable, so the system saves waste on the back end as well.)

 In the U.S., the company may potentially offer refill systems in places like the laundry room in high-rise apartment buildings, or in retail stores.
 It’s something that could potentially be used broadly; a recent report from the Ellen MacArthur Foundation estimated that 20% of single-use packaging can be replaced by reuse models.
 Algramo plans to start with some of the products that are easiest to refill, such as liquid detergent, to prove out the model, before expanding to dozens more.
-“We want have as many products in the system as possible, so that we can create that value and create positive network effects across the platform,” says Bauer, adding that the company is currently looking for new brand partnerships as it expands.
+“We want to have as many products in the system as possible, so that we can create that value and create positive network effects across the platform,” says Bauer, adding that the company is currently looking for new brand partnerships as it expands.